Though the day itself isn't until November, many are already wondering what Black Friday 2020 will look like this year.

 How many days is Black Friday?

 The boundaries of when Black Friday starts and ends is no longer as well-defined as it used to be.
-Traditionally, the event lasted one day, whereas now, Black Friday deals begin to roll in as early as October.
+Traditionally, the event lasted one day, whereas now, Black Friday deals begin as early as October.

 Should you wait for Black Friday?
 Is it really cheaper?

 Last year, Currys PC World began its Black Friday deals weeks before Black Friday (which was 29 November, 2019).
 The retailer promised shoppers its prices would not go any lower on Black Friday.
-We might start seeing more of this.
+It's likely Currys might do something similar this year.
+Keep track of Black Friday deals at Currys here.

-We're certain retailers will continue spreading deals all through the month of November, and possibly earlier – instead of concentrating all their best deals on Black Friday itself.
+We're certain retailers will continue spreading deals all through the month of November – instead of concentrating all their best deals on Black Friday itself.
 The added benefit of distributing deals over the month is that it also prevents frenzied crowds from gathering in stores and shopping centres.

-With social distancing in place, especially with the possibility of a second wave of the virus, many are asking: Is Black Friday 2020 cancelled?
+With social distancing in place and lockdowns being reinstated in some places, many are asking: Is Black Friday 2020 canceled?

-But that doesn't mean Black Friday won't happen.
-It will just happen differently and shoppers keen on bagging a top deal on an iPad, AirPods, or a PS4 this Black Friday will need to be more prepared for changes, some of which we're predicting below...
+Black Friday will just happen differently and shoppers keen on bagging a top deal on an iPad, AirPods, or the new PS5 or Xbox Series X will need to be more prepared for changes, some of which we're predicting below...

 Top 6 predictions for Black Friday 2020